Abolish the Welsh Assembly Party: 2021 Senedd election campaign

 On 7 March 2021, Abolish announced that it would be running candidates in all constituencies for the 2021 Senedd election.
 It also said that it would run candidates on the regional list.

 On 6 April, one month before election day, it was announced that 10 of the party's candidates had dropped out of the election.
 This included one of its two MSs, Gareth Bennett, who left to stand as an independent; the reasons for this decision were unspecified.
 Richard Suchorzewski was asked during the 24 April 2021 edition of BBC Politics Wales on whether 'Wales was a country'.
-Appearing to struggle to answer the question, he stated, "I don’t understand the premise behind that question…. quite frankly" but confirmed that Wales was a country.
+Appearing to struggle to answer the question, he stated, "I don't understand the premise behind that question.... quite frankly" but confirmed that Wales was a country.
 The interviewer, BBC journalist James Williams, then asked what other countries that don't have a parliament.
 Suchorzewski paused then explained that he didn't understand the point of the question.
 He went on to explain that Wales voted for an Assembly, not a Parliament.

 At the election, Abolish received 18,149 constituency votes and 41,399 regional votes (3.7% of the vote), a drop from its performance in 2016, and failed to win any seats.

 Dr Richard Wyn Jones, Professor of Welsh Politics at Cardiff University, commented on S4C election coverage that the party's failure to win seats "earmarked something important that it not only noted in the confidence of the Labour Party but also a vote of confidence in devolution....the people of Wales have declared their faith in devolution.
 There was a believable option to vote for abolishing the whole thing, that has died on its arse.
 That has left us.
 That will change the nature of the discussions.
 A few weeks ago, there was a real possibility that the Abolish the Assembly was going to do well.
 The Conservatives would then react by being more in favour in abolish.
 There was reasons for that.
 I think that this election and the results on who has won and who has been destroyed should be noted as an important moment in Welsh politics".

 2022 local elections

-On 6 April 2022, Abolish lost its only councillor, Claire Mills, who announced that she would be running as an independent at the 2022 local elections on 5 May.

-Only one other candidate stood for Abolish, Stuart Field in the Rhoose Ward of Vale of Glamorgan.
-He received 430 votes.
+At the 2022 Welsh local elections, only one candidate stood for Abolish, Stuart Field in the Rhoose Ward of Vale of Glamorgan.
+He received 430 votes but was not elected.

+Abolish lost its only councillor, Claire Mills who had joined Abolish, was re-elected as an independent in the 2022 Powys County Council election.

+2024 United Kingdom general election

+In the 2024 United Kingdom general election, the party stood three candidates.
+Stuart Field in the Vale of Glamorgan received 669 votes (1.5% of the vote).
+Paul Ashton in Wrexham received 480 votes (1.2% of the vote).
+Jonathan Harrington contested the Brecon, Radnor, and Cwm Tawe constituency, securing 372 votes (0.8% of the vote).
+All of them lost their deposit.